Ahmadiyya in Spain: Establishment

 Several years after the Civil War, missionary efforts commenced once again.
 In 1945, following the Second World War, Mirza Basheer-ud-Din Mahmood Ahmad, the Second Caliph, summoned a meeting for a batch of missionaries to be sent to Europe.
 Though not originally intended, Karam Ilali Zafar was appointed for a mission in Spain.
 The caravan departed in 1945 from the headquarters of the Ahmadiyya Muslim Community, Qadian towards Bombay harbour, via New Delhi.
 The group embarked on SS Batory and after three weeks landed in Liverpool where they confronted Jalal al-Din Shams, then a pioneering missionary stationed in England.
 The caravan spent six months in London at the Fazl Mosque.
 On June 24, 1946, Karam Ilali Zafar arrived in Madrid through the French port of Hendaye.

 Zafar studied Spanish for six months before he was able to preach to the people of Spain.
 A noted early convert of this period was Enrique Ku Zhin, an ethnic Russian translator who adopted the name Muhammad Ahmad.
-A year later, in 1947, the Indian Subcontinent was facing a partition.
+A year later, in 1947, the Indian subcontinent was facing a partition.
 Subsequently, the Ahmadiyya Muslim Community, then headquartered in Qadian, India, had to be relocated to the newly created Pakistan.
 Since the Community was primarily concentrated in the Subcontinent during the 1940s, it was facing severe financial difficulties.
 As a result, the caliph requested many of the missionaries who were then stationed in Europe, to return home.
 Zafar, having read the message from the caliph, wrote back to him requesting permission to continue to work, but as a self-financed missionary.
 After receiving permission from the caliph, Zafar worked as a street vendor selling homemade perfumes, primarily in El Rastro an open-air market in Madrid.
 He often used his stalls as opportunity to introduce the Islamic faith.
 For example, he reportedly used to chant, "Huelan esta fragancia tan agradable, sin embargo esta fragancia no durará mucho tiempo entre vosotros, pero yo conozco un aroma que es permanente y eterno.
 Si lo desean, pueden tomar mi tarjeta y contactarme", meaning that the pleasant fragrance that he is selling does not last long, but there is a scent that is permanent and eternal, i.e. Islamic teachings.
 Under the rule of Francisco Franco, non-catholic missionary work was banned and as a result Zafar faced several arrests by the state police.
 Often his perfume stall was subject to vandalism from members of the general public.
-In spite of this he managed to publish a number of books into Spanish during the Franco era, including Estructura económica de la sociedad islámica (Islamic Economic system) and La filosofía de las enseñanzas del islam a translation of a book by Mirza Ghulam Ahmad, The Philosophy of the Teachings of Islam.
+In spite of this he managed to publish a number of books into Spanish during the Franco era, including Estructura económica de la sociedad islámica (Islamic Economic system) and La filosofía de las enseñanzas del islam a translation of a book by Ahmad, The Philosophy of the Teachings of Islam.